Toshir-96/Simple-Chatty-Bot/README.md

 # JetBrains
-projects which i have learnt from jetbrains
+projects which i have learn from jetbrains